browserengineering/book/book/layout.md

         self.children = []
 ```

-Unlike with inline layout, the first job of the `BlockLayout` is
+Unlike with inline layout, the first job of `BlockLayout` is creating
-creating layout objects for all the containters inside it.
+layout objects for all the containters inside it.

 When creating child layout objects, the big question for each child is
 whether it should be a `BlockLayout` or an `InlineLayout`.
 Basically,